shehjad-dev/Basics-DSA-JS/README.md

 - dsExample.js

 The ds.js file has the implementation of the particular data structure in javascript. \
-The ds.txt file has certainf details about the data structure \
+The ds.txt file has certain details about the data structure \
 The dsExample.js has a problem example solved using the particular Data Structure

 ## To Run & Check